3D Hand Pose Estimation via Regularized Graph Representation Learning: Methodology

 \subsection{Overview of the Proposed Approach}

-We aim to infer 3D hand pose via hand-model regularized graph refinement under an adversarial learning framework.
-The key is graph refinement of an initially estimated hand pose ({\it i.e.}, prior pose), which exploits the structural inter-dependencies among hand joints to correct fallacious topology in the prior pose.
-The entire framework consists of a generator $\mathbb{G}$ and a discriminator $\mathbb{D}$, as illustrated in Fig.~\ref{fig:overview}.
+We aim to infer 3D hand pose via regularized graph representation learning under an adversarial learning framework.
+The entire framework consists of a hand pose generator $\mathbb{G}$ and a conditional discriminator $\mathbb{D}$, as illustrated in Fig.~\ref{fig:overview}.

-Given a monocular RGB image $\mathbf{I}$ as the input, the generator $\mathbb{G}$ includes two modules: \begin{enumerate} \item The first module---\textit{hand model module}---generates an initial estimation of 3D hand pose, which serves as a \textit{prior pose} for the subsequent refinement.
-This module consists of a feature extractor and a parametric hand model.
-The feature extractor learns the latent code $\mathbf{z}$ from the input image $\mathbf{I}$ as the parameters of the hand model.
-Subsequently, the hand model generates an initial 3D hand pose (prior pose) $\Tilde{\mathbf{P}}$ from the latent code.

-\item The second module---\textit{GCN refinement module}---aims at \textit{pose refinement} of the prior pose $\Tilde{\mathbf{P}}$.
-Taking $\Tilde{\mathbf{P}}$ and $\mathbf{I}$ as the input, the GCN refinement module explicitly exploits the structural relationship between adjacent hand joints via residual learning and outputs the deformation of the 3D hand pose, leading to the refined pose $\hat{\mathbf{P}}$. \end{enumerate}

-The multi-source discriminator $\mathbb{D}$ imposes structural constraints onto the distribution of generated 3D hand poses, which distinguishes the ground-truth 3D poses from the predicted ones.
-In particular, we explicitly incorporate structural properties of hand pose and bones into the discriminator, by employing three input sources: 1) the 3D hand pose $\hat{\mathbf{P}}$; 2) the hand bone matrix, which is inferred from the 3D hand pose; and 3) the original image $\mathbf{I}$.
-This enables learning the intrinsic structure of hand poses.
+The multi-source discriminator $\mathbb{D}$ imposes structural constraints onto the distribution of generated 3D hand poses conditioned on the input image, which distinguishes the ground-truth 3D poses from the predicted ones.